April is the busiest month of the year for employment law legislative changes.

 - Apprentice rate from £3.50 to £3.70 per hour

-As of 1 April statutory maternity/paternity/adoption/shared parental pay and maternity allowance is to be increased from £140.98 to £145.18 a week.
+As of 1 April statutory maternity/paternity/adoption/shared parental pay and maternity allowance has increased from £140.98 to £145.18 a week.

-The annual Employment Tribunal award limit changes will take effect on 6 April 2018.
-The limit on the compensatory award for unfair dismissal will rise from £80,541 to £83,682.
+The annual Employment Tribunal award limit changes took effect on 6 April 2018.
+The limit on the compensatory award for unfair dismissal has increased from £80,541 to £83,682.

 The cap on the compensatory award is the lower of the maximum or 52 weeks' pay (based on the claimant's gross salary prior to dismissal including employer pension contributions but excluding benefits in kind and discretionary bonus).
 The cap does not apply for dismissals as a result of whistleblowing or for raising certain health and safety reasons.
 In addition, the cap does not apply in the event that the dismissal is related to unlawful discrimination.

-The limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) will increase from £489 to £508 meaning the maximum basic award increases to £15,240.
+The limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) increased from £489 to £508 meaning the maximum basic award increases to £15,240

 TAXATION OF TERMINATION PAYMENTS